Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

             },
             ...
         },
-        activeExperiment: { // section is empty if there's no active experiment
+        activeExperiment: { // obsolete in firefox 61, section is empty if there's no active experiment
             id: <string>, // id
             branch: <string>, // branch name
         },